GE and BD Requirement Area Outcomes

 Diversity

-How does the course focus on the culture, history, or current circumstances of one or more groups of people in the U.S. who have experienced sustained systemic discrimination (e.g., institutional racism, homophobia, sexism, ageism, ableism, or classism)?
+Understand how the culture, history, or current circumstances of one or more groups in the U.S. have experienced sustained systemic discrimination.

-How does the course incorporate disciplinary methods for analyzing and/or applying real-world strategies of moving toward a more equitable society and challenging patterns of sustained systemic discrimination?
+Apply disciplinary methods to analyze real-world strategies for fostering a more equitable society and challenging systemic discrimination.

 International